-45. Situated at the intersections of gender, race, migration and informality, domestic workers represent a large component of the global workforce excluded from the right to freedom of peaceful assembly and association.
-The ILO estimates that 67 million people globally are domestic workers, and 80 per cent of them are women;61 and that 11.5 million migrant workers are domestic workers, about three-quarters of them women.62

-46. Many countries do not recognise domestic labourers as "workers" under the law,63 meaning they have little ability to exercise their assembly and association rights at work.
-Roughly 90 per cent of domestic workers lack effective social protections, leaving them and their families in economically and socially vulnerable situations.64
+- 45. Situated at the intersections of gender, race, migration and informality, domestic workers represent a large component of the global workforce excluded from the rights to freedom of peaceful assembly and to association.
+ILO estimates that 67 million people globally are domestic workers, and 80 per cent of them are women; and that 11.5 million migrant workers are domestic workers, about threequarters of them women. - 46.
+Many countries do not recognize domestic labourers as "workers" under the law, meaning that they have little ability to exercise their assembly and association rights at work.
+Roughly 90 per cent of domestic workers lack effective social protections, leaving them and their families in economically and socially vulnerable situations. - 47.
+Migrant domestic workers are, like other migrants, often unprotected by worker rights.
+They are subject to extreme abuses, including forced labour and trafficking and gender-based violence.
+They may be deprived of food and sleep,